triciasykes/lecture-notes/functional-props-notes.md

 **rewrite onClick method**
 `<button onClick={props.orderMenuItem(props.index)}>Order</button>`

 However, if we look at the console - we see all these clicks and I haven't done any clicking.
-This current setup creates an Immediate Invoked Function -> it won't wait for the actual click and will continue to invoke itself.
+This current setup creates an Immediately Invoked Function -> it won't wait for the actual click and will continue to invoke itself.
 This can lead to a Stack overflow - ( program tries to execute more actions than it has the memory to perform.)

 But there is a solution - we can add an anonymous fxn INSIDE the onClick.
 *`src/components/MenuItem.js`*